 By analyzing this metric, HR teams can determine which training programs deliver the most significant impact and allocate resources more effectively.

-Regularly evaluating training effectiveness will allow organizations to fine-tune their learning and development strategies, ensuring that your employees are equipped with the right skills to meet evolving business demands.
+Regularly evaluating training effectiveness and metrics will allow organizations to fine-tune their learning and development strategies, ensuring that employees are equipped with the right skills to meet evolving business demands.

 5. HR Budget as a Percentage of Operating Costs